realjay79/cvss/README.md

 ## Usage Instructions

+The UI is a nextjs app stored in the front-end folder.
+It provides the below options.

 1. **Enter Vector String:** Input a CVSS 3.1 vector string directly into the text box.

 2. **Upload File:** Alternatively, you can upload a file containing CVSS 3.1 vector strings.